-Attention: The University of Florida Center for Latin American Studies is again sponsoring Library Travel Research Grants for Spring & Summer 2014
+Attention: The University of Florida Center for Latin American Studies is again sponsoring Library Travel Research Grants for Spring & Summer 2015

-Four or more travel grants of up to $1000 each will be made to cover travel and lodging expenses.
+Seven or more travel grants of up to $1000 each will be made to cover travel and lodging expenses.
 Grantees are expected to remain in Gainesville for at least one week and, following their stay, submit a brief (2–3 pp.) report on how their work at UF Libraries enriched their research project and offer suggestions for possible improvements of the Latin American Collection.

 Applicants must be US citizens or permanent residents.

 We will be accepting applications for Library Travel Grants for Spring & Summer 2015 until February 16, 2015.
 All travel must be completed by July 30, 2015.